marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	This determines whether input is mandatory.
 In this case, participants cannot proceed without entering a value.

 output only
 	This means that the field is read-only.
 Still, the value of the field is stored as normal variable.
+It can e.g. be used to provide :ref:`Programming:Live feedback on input` with javascript.

 Buttons, simple list and drop list (single choice)